-Life is hectic and we don’t always have time to prepare healthy meals when we’re on the go.
+Since life is often hectic you may not always have time to prepare healthy meals when you’re on the go.
 I get that.
 I’m currently enrolled in two full time programs and sometimes I just don’t have time between classes to cook up a meal.
 This may also be why the unofficial theme of this week became “quick and easy things for Cait to eat as she runs around the city.”
 Enter these Cacao-some Coconut Balls!

 As you can see this bread also contains protein, carbs, and healthy fats.
 Yay!
 However, for us gluten-free individuals these balls are a great alternative.
 The ingredients, such as dates and nut butters, have been selected for nutrient value and maximum deliciousity.
 Plus they’re totally customizable.
 Just use this recipe as a starting point and let your creativity fly.
 Lets dig in!